Science: Philosophy

-Another approach, instrumentalism, emphasizes the utility of theories as instruments for explaining and predicting phenomena.
-It views scientific theories as black boxes with only their input (initial conditions) and output (predictions) being relevant.
-Consequences, theoretical entities, and logical structure are claimed to be something that should be ignored.
+Another approach, instrumentalism, emphasises the utility of theories as instruments for explaining and predicting phenomena.
+It views scientific theories as black boxes, with only their input (initial conditions) and output (predictions) being relevant.
+Consequences, theoretical entities, and logical structure are claimed to be things that should be ignored.
 Close to instrumentalism is constructive empiricism, according to which the main criterion for the success of a scientific theory is whether what it says about observable entities is true.

 Thomas Kuhn argued that the process of observation and evaluation takes place within a paradigm, a logically consistent "portrait" of the world that is consistent with observations made from its framing.
-He characterized normal science as the process of observation and "puzzle solving" which takes place within a paradigm, whereas revolutionary science occurs when one paradigm overtakes another in a paradigm shift.
+He characterised normal science as the process of observation and "puzzle solving", which takes place within a paradigm, whereas revolutionary science occurs when one paradigm overtakes another in a paradigm shift.
 Each paradigm has its own distinct questions, aims, and interpretations.
 The choice between paradigms involves setting two or more "portraits" against the world and deciding which likeness is most promising.
 A paradigm shift occurs when a significant number of observational anomalies arise in the old paradigm and a new paradigm makes sense of them.
 That is, the choice of a new paradigm is based on observations, even though those observations are made against the background of the old paradigm.
 For Kuhn, acceptance or rejection of a paradigm is a social process as much as a logical process.
 Kuhn's position, however, is not one of relativism.

-Finally, another approach often cited in debates of scientific skepticism against controversial movements like "creation science" is methodological naturalism.
+Another approach often cited in debates of scientific scepticism against controversial movements like "creation science" is methodological naturalism.
 Naturalists maintain that a difference should be made between natural and supernatural, and science should be restricted to natural explanations.
 Methodological naturalism maintains that science requires strict adherence to empirical study and independent verification.

-Scientific community
+Community

-The scientific community is a network of interacting scientists who conducts scientific research.
+The scientific community is a network of interacting scientists who conduct scientific research.
 The community consists of smaller groups working in scientific fields.
 By having peer review, through discussion and debate within journals and conferences, scientists maintain the quality of research methodology and objectivity when interpreting results.